arvenyon/NickX.TinyORM/README.md

 * Generic repository pattern as persistence layer, already implemented
 * Attach to existing databases
 * Database creation based on your mapping & definitions
+* Events for CRUD operations which you can hook into

 ## Dependencies
 * [FastMember >=1.5.0](https://www.nuget.org/packages/FastMember/)